 There are ways to take care of yourself and make sure traditions are still honored.

 It can be a touchy subject to broach with people who don’t have allergies or sensitivities or dietary restrictions.
 You wouldn’t think so, but it really is.
-People who don’t have a conflicted relationship with food don’t quite know how to cater to someone who does.
-Or leaving aside allergies, people who eat meat don’t really understand vegetarians.
+People who don’t have conflicts with food don’t quite know how to cater to someone who does.
+Allergies aside, people who eat meat don’t really understand vegetarians either.
 They don’t understand the motivations and might not think it’s very important.
-It’s very difficult to convince a non-vegetarian that it’s a serious commitment.
+It’s difficult to convince a non-vegetarian that it’s a serious commitment.

 Even those with the best of intentions don’t always grasp how drastically a food allergy can affect a person’s diet.
 My corn and rice allergies, for instance, get mixed up with a lot more food than you might guess.
 Corn starch and corn syrup are in almost everything.
 Rice flour is in everything else.
 It’s a lot for people to deal with and I think it would be unreasonable to hold others to my narrow requirements, so I don’t expect special treatment.
 I don’t need to make a fuss or feel overlooked because people are unable to cater to my specific needs.

 What I’ve done instead of complaining is begin to apply positive solutions.
 I don’t hesitate to ask ahead about what’s being served.
 (When it comes to Thanksgiving, I pretty much know.)
 That way I know what I’ll be able to eat and what I won’t.
 Then I bring food to contribute to the meal that I know I can eat.
 The larger and more generous the contribution I can make, the better.
 If that’s not possible, I might eat a meal ahead of time so I don’t feel pressure to eat food that will make me sick later.
 I’m also not above stashing a few emergency snacks in my car.